mikeblakeney/vandalay-industries/developer-experience.md

 ### Suggested Additional Endpoints
 {: .no_toc  }
-Adding thes additional endpoints should only be done where it fits the actual model.
+Adding these additional endpoints should only be done where it fits the business use cases.
 For example, adding full CRUD operations for the inventory resource may not be desired if the domain model expects inventory to always be used with a related warehouse.
-In this case, making developers to use a valid warehouse id when interacting with inventory items will enforce the constraint.
+In this case, making developers use a valid warehouse id when interacting with inventory items will enforce the desired constraint.
 Here are some endpoints that might be useful to consider:

   - GET `/warehouses/{warehouseId}`
   - POST `/warehouses/{warehouseId}`